WiX-Toolset-Pills-15mg/Installation-Scenarios/doc/article/README.md

 ## MSI's properties

-The custom properties previously proposed are computed based on the following MSI properties (first column) created by Windows Installer.
+The custom properties previously proposed are computed based on the following MSI properties created by Windows Installer (first column).

 This table presents their values for different scenarios.